Alex-developer/AGRacing/README.md

 An early Alpha version of the dash running can be found at [https://www.youtube.com/watch?v=TkxlwAKm2Eo](https://www.youtube.com/watch?v=TkxlwAKm2Eo/)

+The PC side of the app will also support the hardware dash I am building for iRacing / pCars (Again all opensource software and hardware).
+A crappy video is available at [https://www.youtube.com/watch?v=6MKJRQLznj8](https://www.youtube.com/watch?v=6MKJRQLznj8/)
 ![Dashboard](/Screenshots/home.png)

 An Example Dashboard - Note that this is just one of my testing dashboards you can customise it however you like